 The June S. Tanner Memorial Scholarship was established to honour the memory of a late Vice-President of the SA Branch of the Italia-Australia Association June Tanner, who accompanied groups of Australians on cultural tours of Italy and also taught mosaic-making.

-Applications for development activity taking place in Italy between 1 July 2016 - 30 June 2017 have closed.
-For further information about this Scholarship you can click the link to the right of the page to download the Guidelines and Application form.
+Applications for development activity taking place in Italy between 1st July 2019 – 30 June 2020 will open on 1 March 2019.
+For further information about this Scholarship you can click the link to the right of the page to download the Guidelines.

 There are no information sessions scheduled at this time.